dentolos19/code4purpose/README.md

 # Code4Purpose

 We are non-profit organization founded by a group of dedicated students from Nanyang Polytechnic.
-Its mission is to empower students in programming and IT skills to create applications and solutions that can make a positive impact on the world.
+Our mission is to empower students in programming and IT skills to create applications and solutions that can make a positive impact on the world.

-# 📜 License
+# License

 Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more information.